News & Program Director

 News Reporter - Producer

-Talk about a home coming.
 Dan grew up right here in the Wenatchee valley and five years after saying goodbye, he’s saying hello again.
 He may be new to the broadcasting world, but his years of journalism experience provide a strong foundation for radio news.

 Dan’s love of writing and telling stories began at an early age.
 His journalism career started as a teenager, writing for Wenatchee High School’s Apple Leaf newspaper and serving as Editor-in-Chief for the WaWa yearbook.
 Dan spent his first year at Western Washington University in Bellingham avoiding the idea of being a journalist, until he wrote an article for the student newspaper, The Western Front.
 At that point, Dan realized his passions do indeed lie in the realm of quality news.
-After his tenure with the Front, he worked for other WWU student publications.
+After his tenure with the Front, he wrote for other WWU student publications.

 During some vacation time after college graduation, Dan explored the Pacific Northwest’s luscious landscapes and bountiful breweries from Missoula, Montana to Seattle, along with a week in the Hawaiian Islands.
-His travels landed him back home in the Wenatchee Valley, where a surprising opportunity greeted him – a chance to further pursue his journalistic aspirations as a news reporter for KOHO radio.
+His travels landed him back home in the Wenatchee valley, where a surprising opportunity greeted him – a chance to further pursue his journalistic aspirations as a news reporter for KOHO radio.

 Dan is always looking for new ideas and tips to bring to KOHO.
 Feel free to send him any story ideas, comments or critiques at the email below.